 Teamwork is the ability to work together toward a common vision. – Andrew Carnegie

-- Engage in precise communication from the start.
 A recruiter needs more than a job description to achieve great results.
 Every search should start with an “ideal candidate discussion.”
 This is a time when knowledge is transferred from the hiring manager to the recruiter.
-This is also a time for the recruiter to interject with expertise they have gained from similar searches.
+This is also a time for the recruiter to interject with the expertise they have gained from similar searches.
 A knowledgeable recruiter will know the right questions to ask— questions that not only properly qualify candidates, but also get candidates interested in the role.
 A knowledgeable recruiter can also help you align your expectations with what is available in the market.

-- Provide quick and complete feedback every step of the way.
-Precise communication from the start may be a good start, but quick and complete feedback throughout the entire process is necessary in order to be successful.
-When a candidate is submitted for consideration, the recruiter needs you to deliver prompt feedback on that candidate.
+Precise communication from the start is a good start.
+However, quick and complete feedback throughout the entire process is necessary to be successful.
+When a candidate is submitted for consideration, the recruiter needs prompt feedback on that candidate.
 The more you share, the more adjustments can be made in order to zero-in on the best candidates for the role.
 Additionally, the recruiter should be kept up-to-date on all changes that pertain to the search.
 For example, if the search is being delayed, the recruiter should be notified in a timely manner and, if possible, provided a new timeline.
 Your recruiter will work more efficiently if they can manage competitive threats and candidate expectations.

 Recruiting is a team effort in every aspect.
 Communication, consideration, and cooperation are key to achieving successful outcomes in hiring the right talent.
-When working with recruiters, remember to communicate precisely from the start, provide quick and detailed feedback at every step, and respect the candidate’s decision to accept—or reject —an offer.
+When working with recruiters, remember to communicate precisely from the start, provide quick and detailed feedback at every step, and respect the candidate’s time and efforts.